cnrosu/yt-ai-summariser/docs/SERVER_API.md

    - Sends requests to the local Flask server to transcribe videos and store question/answer pairs.
 2. **Flask server** (`yt_ai_server.py`)
    - Downloads audio using `yt_dlp` and converts it to MP3 using a bundled `ffmpeg`.
-   - Runs the Whisper model once at startup to transcribe audio.
+   - Runs the faster-whisper model once at startup to transcribe audio.
    - Caches the transcript and any generated Q&A pairs in `chromeplugin/transcripts/<video_id>/`.
    - Exposes a small REST API for the extension.